salahnomad/salahnomad.github.io/content/privacy/index.md

 - **EU travelers (GDPR)**: Access, correct, delete your data where applicable (e.g., newsletter list).
 Request restriction or portability.
 Object.
 Withdraw consent.
 - **California voyagers (CCPA/CPRA)**: Know, delete, opt-out (we don't "sell/share" under the typical definition).
 Non-discrimination.
-Contact us at [salah@salahnomad.com] <!-- <<< REMPLACER PAR TON EMAIL --> to exercise rights related to data we directly control (like a potential newsletter list).
+To exercise rights related to data we directly control (like a potential newsletter list), please use our secure [Contact Page](/contact/).
 For comment data, refer to Giscus/GitHub.

 ---